Astrid Roemer

-Biography
+Life

-Roemer was born on 27 April 1947 in Paramaribo, capital of Suriname, and attended the city's Kweekschool (Surinaams Pedagogisch Instituut; SPI), a teaching college, where in 1965, she was discovered as a poet.
-She travelled to the Netherlands the following year, and went back and forth between Suriname and the Netherlands (she also lived in The Hague) until the 1970s.
-In 1970, she published her first book of poetry, Sasa mijn actuele zijn.
-Her first novel, Neem mij terug Suriname (Take Me Back Suriname, 1974), was very successful in Suriname, and was rewritten as Nergens ergens ("Nowhere somewhere", 1983).
-She took up residence permanently in the Netherlands in 1975, after being fired from her teaching job for refusing to celebrate the Sinterklaas celebrations, which include a blackface character named Zwarte Piet.
+Roemer was born on 27 April 1947 in Paramaribo, the capital of Surinam, to a Creole family.
+She attended the city's Kweekschool (Surinaams Pedagogisch Instituut or SPI), a teaching college.
+In 1965, she was discovered as a poet at that college.
+Roemer travelled to the Netherlands the following year, and spent the next few years traveling back and forth between Suriname and the Netherlands (she also lived in The Hague) until the 1970s.
+She began publishing in Suriname in the early 1970s, but then quickly took up permanent residence in the Netherlands in 1975, after being fired from her teaching job for refusing to celebrate the Sinterklaas celebrations, which include a blackface character named Zwarte Piet.

-From the 1970s on, she was a prolific writer, publishing novels, drama, and poetry; her breakthrough in the Netherlands was the fragmentary novel Over de gekte van een vrouw ("On the madness of a woman"), a work investigating identity and the oppression of women, which established her as a feminist writer and made her a role model for lesbians.
-She spent some time in the city council of The Hague for the GroenLinks party, in 1989, but left quickly after a dispute with the party.
-Between 1996 and 1998, she published a trilogy that is now among the best-known of her works, though no longer in print: Gewaagd leven (1996), Lijken op liefde (1997) and Was getekend (1998).
-The novels were published together as Roemers drieling ("Roemer's triplets", 2001).
-The German translation of Lijken op liefde was awarded the LiBeratur Prize.
+Her only known political affiliation was from 1989 to 1990, when she was a member of the Green Party.
+During her affiliation with this party, known as the GroenLinks party in the Netherlands, she spent time in the city council of The Hague, but quickly left after a dispute with the party.
+Although she lived primarily in the Netherlands during this period, Roemer spent short amounts of time all across Europe, and she lived for short periods of time in Scotland, Belgium, and Italy.
+She returned to Suriname in 2006.

-From 2006 to 2009, Roemer lived in Suriname again.
-In her later years, she has published little.
-Her autobiography, Zolang ik leef ben ik niet dood ("As long as I'm living I'm not dead"), appeared in 2004, and a collection of love poems called Afnemend ("Diminishing") was published in 2012, in only 125 copies.
-Roemer disappeared from the public eye, and travelled the world for 15 years, with "cat, laptop, and backpack".
+From the 2000s, Roemer published little, although she remained a large-looming figure within the zeitgeist of post-colonial literature in the Caribbean.
+In fact, Roemer disappeared entirely from the public eye and travelled the world for 15 years, with her "cat, laptop, and backpack".
 Her first public appearance in a long time was planned for the 2015 premiere of De wereld heeft gezicht verloren, a biographical documentary by Cindy Kerseborn.
-Kerseborn had looked for Roemer on the Scottish island of Skye but finally found her in a Belgian monastery.
+Kerseborn looked for Roemer on the Scottish island of Skye but finally found her in a Belgian monastery.
 Roemer did not show up for the premiere but sent a text message urging people to love one another.

+Roemer died on 8 January 2026, at the age of 78.

+Career

+In 1970 in Suriname, Roemer published her first book of poetry, Sasa mijn actuele zijn.
+Four years later, she published her first novel, Neem mij terug Suriname (Take Me Back Suriname).
+This novel became incredibly popular in its titular country, and put her on the map as a popular Surinamese writer.
+It was later rewritten as Nergens ergens in 1983 ("Nowhere somewhere").
+Her breakthrough novel once she moved to the Netherlands was the fragmentary novel Over de gekte van een vrouw ("On the madness of a woman"), a work investigating identity and the oppression of women.
+This novel established her as a feminist writer and made her a role model for lesbians.
+It also addressed the pains and abuse endured by women in Suriname, with a focus on the physical form, and received much praise.